Moisture meter: Damp wall, wet cellar - what to do?

 Preventive measures against moisture

-• Heating rooms: Ideally, temperatures should be between 16 and 18° C. Correct heating is important to avoid condensation and to protect the building fabric from damage.
-The heating should be serviced regularly to ensure an even temperature.
-A basic temperature should also be maintained in rooms that are rarely used in order to prevent mold.
+• Heating rooms: Ideally, temperatures should be between 16 and 18° C. Correct heating is important to avoid condensation and protect the building fabric from damage.

 • Ventilate properly: Especially in the mornings and evenings during the warm season.
-Certain rooms should be aired regularly.
-Windows should not be left permanently tilted to prevent condensation from forming.
 Instead, effective shock ventilation is recommended to remove excess moisture.

-• Professional sealing: Professional waterproofing prevents the ingress of water.
-The installation of a functioning horizontal and vertical barrier is particularly important to protect the masonry from rising damp and lateral water ingress.
+• Professional sealing: Professional waterproofing prevents water ingress.
+The installation of a functioning horizontal barrier is particularly important.

 Health effects

-Damp masonry is not only a structural problem, but can also have a significant impact on health.
-Damp walls can cause considerable health problems.
+Damp masonry is not only a structural problem, but can also have significant health effects.
 The formation of mold and fungi can lead to respiratory problems, allergies and other health complaints.
 Children, the elderly and people with weakened immune systems are particularly at risk.

 Do I have to hire an appraiser directly?

 No, in many cases a simple moisture measurement is enough to narrow down the cause.
-A moisture meter can help to precisely determine the water content.
-A moisture meter can help determine the water content and localize damage.
-A moisture meter offers a simple way to measure the degree of dampness and detect problems with the wall at an early stage.
+A moisture meter can help to precisely determine the water content and find the right solution.

 Financial support for your renovation